fatimaabubakaradam/hotel-app/README.md

 Or simply double-click the index.html file to open it in your browser.

  ## Usage
-This website is designed exclusively for mobile use.
+This App is designed exclusively for mobile use.
 Key features include:

 **Mobile Navigation**: Optimized for touch-screen devices, ensuring ease of use.